-All of the Group's financial assets are financial assets at amortised cost and consist of cash and cash equivalents, term deposits, and receivables.
+The Group's investments at fair value are classified as FVTSD because they are managed, and their performance is evaluated on a fair value basis.
+Financial assets at FVTSD are subsequently measured at fair value.
+Net gains and losses, including any interest or dividend income, are recognised in surplus or deficit.
+The Group's financial assets at amortised cost consist of cash and cash equivalents, term deposits, and receivables.
 These assets are subsequently measured at amortised cost using the effective interest method.
 The amortised cost is reduced by impairment losses.
 Interest income and impairment are recognised in surplus or deficit.
 Any gain or loss on derecognition is recognised in surplus or deficit.